 I recommend that the Recommended Plan for navigation improvements in the Oakland Harbor be authorized for construction as a federal project, subject to such modifications as may be prescribed by the Chief of Engineers.
 The Recommended Plan is fully detailed in this Integrated Feasibility Report and Environmental Assessment.
 The Recommended Plan consists of widening the Outer Harbor and Inner Harbor turning basins to be able to accommodate the larger containership vessels and the beneficial use of eligible dredged material.
-Additionally, the Port of Oakland has indicated their desire to have electric dredges used for construction of the project, which will decrease air-pollutant emissions released into communities already disproportionately affected by air pollutant emissions.
-The Port is willing to pay for, as a betterment, 100% of the additional costs associated with using electric dredges.
-It is estimated the Recommended Plan would cost \$541,811,000 and provide \$28,003,000 in annual net benefits.
-The cost of beneficial use would be \$2,980,000 and the benefits of beneficial use would be reasonable, based on current USACE guidance.
-The non-federal sponsor would be responsible for \$199,988,790 including \$63,496,000 in lands, easements, rights-of-way, and relocation.
+Additionally, the Port of Oakland has committed to paying for electric dredges during construction of the project, which will decrease air-pollutant emissions released into communities already disproportionately affected by air pollutant emissions.
+The Port has agreed to pay for, as a betterment, 100% of the additional costs associated with using electric dredges.
+It is estimated the Recommended Plan would cost \$608,945,000 and provide \$24,914,000 in annual net NED benefits.
+The cost of beneficial use would be \$4,744,000 and the benefits of beneficial use would be reasonable, based on current USACE guidance.
+The non-federal sponsor would be responsible for \$217,396,440 including \$64,093,000 in lands, easements, rights-of-way, and relocations.

 The recommendations contained herein reflect the information available at this time and current departmental policies governing formulation of individual projects.
 They do not reflect program and budgeting priorities inherent in the formulation of a national Civil Works construction program nor the perspective of highest review levels within the Executive Branch.
-Consequently, the recommendations may be modified (by the Chief of Engineers) before they are transmitted to Congress as proposals for authorization and implementing funding.
+Consequently, the recommendations may be modified by the Chief of Engineers before they are transmitted to Congress as proposals for authorization and implementing funding.
 However, prior to transmittal to Congress, the partner, the State, interested federal agencies, and other parties will be advised of any modifications and will be afforded an opportunity to comment further.